 Easter in Krakow

-Its special time in Krakow for families to cook together, prepare our souls for coming of Christ.
-Its truth that many pagan customs were transformed or converted to be part of Polish Easter.
+Its special time in Krakow for families to cook together, spending time together and building bonds, and prepare our souls for coming of Christ.
+Its truth that many pagan customs were transformed or converted to be part of Polish Easter, its why make it unique event.

 Check also: KRAKOW FOOD